-This course is a continuation of the study of financial accounting theory and practice.
+This course continues the study of financial accounting theory and practice.
+It examines

-Specific accounts are examined including current and contingent liabilities, bonds,
+specific accounts, including current and contingent liabilities, bonds, notes, corporate

-notes, corporate income taxes, leases, capital stock, pensions, and retaining earnings.
+income taxes, leases, capital stock, pensions, and retaining earnings.
+It also covers

-Principles (GAAP) and International Financial Reporting Standards (IFRS) are also
+Principles (GAAP) and International Financial Reporting Standards (IFRS).
+It addresses

-and other topics are addressed.
-Excel-based web software systems re utilized in and
+accounting changes, and other topics.
+Excel-based web software systems are utilized to complete assignments.

 ACC 240 (3-0-3)